 Why Hope Persists

-Even in these unprecedented times, the many projects the work to improve education, entrepreneurship and welfare within the nation have given the Moldovan people a beacon of hope.
+Even in these unprecedented times, the many projects that work to improve education, entrepreneurship and welfare within the nation have given the Moldovan people a beacon of hope.
 Although the COVID-19 pandemic has impacted an estimated 1 billion students worldwide, young people in Moldova have been able to engage in home-based learning both online and offline.

 The Moldova Education Reform Project is supporting the nation’s education system in order to cope with the current pandemic and prepare for its upcoming recovery.
 This governmental effort has ameliorated a reported nine schools and given them the technology necessary to enable students to continue learning remotely despite the current quarantine.
 A total of 160 schools in Moldova will benefit from the program by the end of 2020.

 By building resilience for the world’s challenges, students in poverty in Moldova are preparing themselves for better and brighter futures.
 The government acted by implementing emergency measures.
-These should protect businesses from immediate bankruptcies after streams of crippling demand shock, disrupted supply chains and a lockdown.
+These should protect businesses from immediate bankruptcies after streams of a crippling demand shock, disrupted supply chains and a lockdown.
 These measures should also help prevent unnecessary shut-downs and layoffs by providing qualifying businesses with liquidity while supporting employee retention and improving services through e-governance reforms.

 Through these programs, the government has protected many citizens from moving further into poverty.
 These measures should allow the economy to continue to grow after the recovery period is complete.
 Ultimately, when considering the current circumstances for Moldova, one sees both the adversities and the victories.
 As complex as the issue of poverty is, with proper projects, education and economic goals, poverty in Moldova should reduce.